mvolkmann/blog/src/smalltalk/50-osprocess.md

 value := process environmentAt: 'HOME'.
 ```

-Another way to do this is to add a class method like the following
+Another way to do this is to add a class method like the following that
-that uses FFI to any class:
+uses FFI to any class (perhaps `Object` so it can be called from anywhere):

 ```smalltalk
 getenv: aString